-Outcome/Results: First to second year retention showed a significant increase of 2.8% from baseline during the AY 2014 year.
+Outcome/Results: First to second year retention showed a significant increase of 5.0% from baseline during the AY 2015 year.
 PSU has implemented a number of initiatives to positively impact first to second year retention rates.
-Most notably these include: (1) an early alert program, using a retention management system, to identify and proactively intervene with students experiencing academic difficulties or not attending class during critical early weeks of the semester; (2) the opening of a Student Success Center within the Axe Library to increase visibility and coordination of student success programs and services such as tutoring in targeted courses; (3) use of a peer mentor telecounseling unit; (4) establishment of five learning communities; and (5) development and implementation of a communication plan for freshman to promote intentional, right on time, contact with freshmen and to provide referrals and support to students as they make their transition to Pittsburg State.
+These include: (1) an early alert program, using a retention management system, to identify and proactively intervene with students experiencing academic difficulties or not attending class during critical early weeks of the semester; (2) establishment of a Student Success Center within the Axe Library to increase visibility and coordination of student success programs and services such as tutoring in targeted courses; (3) use of a peer mentor telecounseling unit; (4) offering of five learning communities; and (5) implementation of a communication plan for freshman to promote intentional, right on time, contact with freshmen and to provide referrals and support to students as they make their transition to PSU.